Dreikönigsgymnasium

-The Dreikönigsgymnasium ("Tricoronatum", meaning "Three Kings School", sometimes called in English the College of the Three Crowns) is a regular public Gymnasium located in Cologne, Germany.
+The Dreikönigsgymnasium ("Tricoronatum", meaning "Three Kings School", sometimes referred to in English as the College of the Three Crowns) is a regular public Gymnasium located in Cologne, Germany.
 Founded in 1450 by the city of Cologne, it is the oldest school in Cologne and one of the oldest in Germany.
 In 1556 it was transferred to Jesuit control through the son of the mayor, who had become a Jesuit.
 The Jesuits continued to run the school until 1778, when control was restored to the city after the papal suppression of the Jesuits of 1773.